Western Animation: Captain N: The Game Master

 - Demoted to Dragon: Averted in "The Quest for the Potion of Power."
 Mother Brain resurrects Ganon so that he will serve her, but he doesn't submit.

-- Demoted to Extra: All the robot masters from Mega Man 1 - Cut Man is the only one to have dialogue or even be mentioned by name.
-Ice Man's mentioned briefly in "Nightmare on Mother Brain's Street."
+- Demoted to Extra: All the Robot Masters from Mega Man 1 - Cut Man is the only one to have dialogue or extended screen time (for some reason).
+Ice Man is also mentioned briefly in "Nightmare on Mother Brain's Street."

 - Development Gag: A planned cartoon that eventually became Captain N (a Paperboy adaptation called "Buddy Boy") had a newspaper delivery boy wearing a red hat as the protagonist.
 In the episode based on Paperboy, a kid named Julio appears with a very similar design.